 Reviewed by: Michael Anderson, Editor-in-Chief -- Last updated:

-James Mitchell is a contributor at The Supplement Post, focusing on prostate health, urinary flow support, and men's vitality supplementation.
-He specializes in analyzing how ingredients align with lower urinary tract physiology, inflammation balance, antioxidant mechanisms, and practical buyer considerations — including how to judge a supplement fairly over a realistic timeline.
+James Mitchell is a contributor at The Supplement Post focusing on men's health, circulation, and performance-support supplementation.
+He covers prostate and urinary flow support, nitric oxide for both vascular and athletic output, mitochondrial energy, and recovery formulas.
+He specializes in analyzing how ingredients align with cellular bioenergetics and practical buyer considerations — including how to judge a supplement fairly over a realistic timeline.

 James Mitchell is not a medical doctor.
-He analyzes publicly available research and regulatory guidance to provide evidence-aware, consumer-friendly summaries for men exploring prostate and urinary health support options.
+He analyzes publicly available research and regulatory guidance to provide evidence-aware, consumer-friendly summaries for adults exploring vitality, circulation, and performance support options.

 All content on The Supplement Post is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Each product is a dietary supplement, not a prescription drug; statements about its benefits have not been evaluated by the U.S. Food and Drug Administration (FDA) and the product is not intended to diagnose, treat, cure, or prevent any disease.